nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### <a name="signup"> Signup an account: `signup` </a>
-Sign up a new account with a unique username, password and user's actual name.
+Sign up for a new account by providing a unique username, password, and the user's actual name.

 Format:
 * signup -username USERNAME -password PASSWORD -name NAME